Last Updated on September 27, 2023 by Chase Manhattan

 You will be surprised how much debris was on the bumper without you even noticing.

 Fortunately, there are dedicated car products that are made specifically for this purpose.
 Most cars have some kind of plastic along with their paint job.
-So, it makes sense to have a product like this.
+So, it makes sense to have the right product like this.

-The product you need here is called a plastic trim restorer.
+The right product you need here is called a plastic restorer, which is made specifically for black plastic trim.
 There are plenty of brands you can use here.
 I recommend going with trusted brands and manufacturers.

 Each plastic trim restorer has a different way of applying it.
-The instructions should be on the bottle.
+The instructions should be on the bottle, this will typically be the best way to achieve the best results.
 Follow these to the letter for maximum efficiency.

-Make sure to not apply the restorer to parts that you haven’t buffed or undamaged parts.
+Make sure to not apply the restorer to parts that you haven’t buffed, undamaged parts, or the otherwise surrounding area.
 If you are worried you will apply on the wrong parts, use masking tape.
-Just isolate the parts that need to be restored with the tape.
+Just isolate the parts that need to be restored with the masking tape.

 After you are done with the plastic trim restorer, the job is still not finished.
 The restorer is basically painting, so you are adding a layer of paint to the bumper.